Bright from the Start

 What is an environment rating scale?

-• Infant/Toddler Environment Rating Scale – Revised
+• Infant/Toddler Environment Rating Scale – Third Edition

 • Early Childhood Environment Rating Scale – Third Edition